My leads are word-of-mouth referrals. Do I really need a website?

 But, you may lose out on professional credibility

-However, you should be mindful that people may have questions about your legitimacy if you don’t have a website.
-How many times have you Googled a business to check they’re the real deal?
-I do it all the time, and I definitely judge a business on the quality of their web presence.
-Having a website is an opportunity to make a positive first impression and reassure clients that you’re a real business.
+If you initially get clients via a pre-existing network, you can use that to test and develop your ideas.
+However, you should be mindful that people may question your legitimacy if you don’t have a website.
+How often have you Googled a business to check they’re the real deal?
+I do it all the time, and I definitely judge a business on the quality of its web presence.
+A website is an opportunity to make a positive first impression and reassure clients that you’re a real business.
 The importance of credibility and trust will vary between industries.
 You may care less about the credibility of your local coffee shop (which you can check out on foot anyway) than about a legal or financial services firm that you are trusting with secure documents and private information.

 Start small and iterate

-So if you have the budget, investing in custom website design early can be a key investment to validating your existence in the eyes of all the people searching for proof and trust.
-The website design and strategic direction can evolve as the business evolves and the website will become more valuable over time through a longer history in the eyes of search engines like Google (simply existing for a longer period of time improves your search rank as it takes a while for organic search to build up).
+If you have the budget, investing in custom website design early can be a key investment to validating your expertise in the eyes of potential clients looking for proof and trust.
+The website design and strategic direction can evolve as the business evolves, and the website will become more valuable over time through a longer history in the eyes of search engines like Google (simply existing for a longer period of time improves your search rank as it takes a while for organic search to build up).

 How can a website reduce risk for my business?